Are your ‘sunshine vitamin’ levels low? Discover why you need vitamin D, how to get more and what to do if you're concerned about your levels...

 What affects our Vitamin D levels?

 Several different factors can affect our vitamin D levels such as skin pigmentation, age, season, clothing and use of high factor sunscreens.
-As elderly people have thinner skin they are unable to make as much of the vitamin as younger people.
+As elderly people are less likely to access the outdoors they may be more at risk of deficiency.
 Also, the position of the UK means that 90% of it lies above the latitude that permits exposure to the sun rays necessary for vitamin D synthesis.
 The southern part of the country is marginally better positioned for vitamin D synthesis (the closer you are to the equator the better).
 All of these factors will have an effect on our levels.

-- People who have darker skin, such as those of South Asian, African or Afro-Caribbean descent
+- People who have darker skin, such as those of south Asian, African or African-Caribbean backgrounds

-- Adults who stay out of the sun or cover up when outside
+- People who stay out of the sun or cover up when outside

 Vitamin D in our diet